 A crawl of your website will find all pages that are redirected, as well as the pages they are redirected to.
 Pages that are redirected return a status code of 3xx, which makes them easy to find in the the crawl results.

-Here's how to identify any redirection loops on your website using OnCrawl.
+Here's how to identify any redirection loops on your website using Oncrawl.

 Find redirect loops